taylorjohn/knock_d_out/README.md

 Knockdown     : 1010 points
 Star Knockdown: 1500 points

+counter an attack:

+Blocking and countering
+Dodging and countering
+Interrupting it

+If you successfully dodge an opponent's attack, you will earn the opportunity to counter attack and stun them.
+Once stunned, you can get in several free punches before they come to their senses.

 Elapsed Time
 Show the lapsed time for the current round

 Round:
 Shows the current round number

+if win current_opponent + 1
+elif lose current_opponent stay same number

+current_round = 3minutes
+if time reaches 3minutes
+current round + 1

+At the end of round 1 and round 2, your number of hearts is reset to the number you started the fight with, and your number of stars is reset to zero.

+If you knock down your opponent three times in a round, you get an automatic technical knockout (TKO), which means you win and get another KO added to your KO record.
+KO + 1

+Be aware that your opponents can also win by TKO if they knock you down three times in a single round.
+If round 3 ends before one of you is knocked out, you might be able to win by decision.

+To win by decision, you need to have a certain number of points.